- Overview of the Career Development Center

 We have designed our services to assist both virtual and on-campus students at any stage of their career development with the following:

-Please review our online orientation to the Career Services Center.
-In addition, we would be happy to offer a brief presentation at a departmental meeting or offer a tour of the Career Services Center.
+Online orientation to the Career Development Center.
+In addition, we would be happy to offer a brief presentation at a departmental meeting.

 We have many services and resources which can be used to complement your curriculum and support class assignments.
 Please contact us at least three weeks prior to making a career-related class assignment that involves the center to ensure that we are prepared to accommoodate your students and able to meet the objectives of your assignment.
 Class attendance at career events and job fairs is also welcome with three weeks notice to ensure the event is approprate for meeting your learning outcomes.
 Please check the respective event web page for pre-registration information, if applicable.

-The Career Services Center (CSC) Academic Career Connection Series is designed to:
+The Career Development Center (CDC) Academic Career Connection Series is designed to:

 Inform, partner and develop effective collaborations with Clarion University faculty who support career development as a part of their curriculum or through academic advising.

 Many employers and Clarion alumni who recruit at Clarion are willing to give class presentations on topics that relate to your curriculum.
 Contact the Career Development Center, at 393-2323 or email email@example.com if you are interested in having an employer or alumni recruiter speak to your classes.
 Also, please let us know if you are bringing someone to campus to speak with your class or an RSO that you advise.

 A sampling of online resources is found at http://www.clarion.edu/277698/.
 Explore the CDC website to access online resources including narrated PowerPoint presentations, videos, podcasts, publications, and more!

 Some faculty like to use CDC handouts as part of their courses.
 While we are willing to share our materials, we are not in a position to provide large quantities.
 Please encourage students to access our handouts online, or contact us for a master copy for reproduction through your department.